 - Do NOT burn trash, leaves, or other materials that cause lots of smoke or very harmful fumes.

 - Do NOT leave the fire forgotten, even for a short amount of time.

 - Do NOT overload the fire pit with too much wood, which can cause the fire to become uncontrolled.

 - Do NOT use wet or green wood, which can create excessive smoke and sparks.

 One of the main causes why backyard fire pit safety is critical is to steer away from accidental fires.
 A stray ember or spark can instantly ignite nearby flammable materials, particularly dry grass, leaves, or wooden structures.
 Aside from that, strong winds can carry embers outside the fire pit and start a fire every which way in the yard or even bordering properties.
 This can induce critical property destruction and even loss of life.
 By conforming to the do’s and don’ts of backyard fire pits and any local regulations, you can help safeguard that your outdoor gatherings are incredibly enjoyable and pretty safe for everyone involved.

-At Real Property Management VA Peninsula, we understand what it takes to protect your real estate investment.
-Our comprehensive and professional property management services offer proper oversight of your rental homes and can give you total peace of mind.
-You won’t need to worry about your residents accidentally burning your Newport News rental house down when we’re on the job.
-For more information, please contact us online or call us at 757-251-9188 today!
+At Real Property Management VA Peninsula, we glean well what it takes to shield your real estate investment.
+Our very extensive and professional property management services extend befitting supervision of your rental homes and can give you total peace of mind.
+You won’t need to be distressed concerning your residents unintentionally burning your Newport News rental house down when we’re on the job.
+For more valuable information, please contact us online or call us at 757-251-9188 today!